 Step 1: Make the pie crust

-Ease the pie crust into a 9-inch pie pan sprayed with baking spray (for ease of slicing), then chill it while you melt the chocolate.
-Use any pie dough scraps to make leaves.
-It really adds to the festive touch (and covers the cracks in the crust!).
+Ease the pie crust into a 9-inch pie pan sprayed with baking spray (for ease of slicing).
+Use any pie dough scraps to make any decorations - those add to a festive touch (and covers any cracks in the crust!).

 Step 2: Make the chocolate (black bottom) layer

-Spread the melted chocolate over the bottom of the crust with a small offset spatula, then chill for an additional 10 minutes or until chocolate is firm (photo 1).
-After the chocolate has set, fill the shell with as many pecans as you can (photo 2).
-It is a pecan pie recipe, after all!
+Spread the melted chocolate over the bottom of the crust with a small offset spatula, working quickly as the chocolate hardens on the cold crust.
+Chill for an additional 10 minutes or until chocolate is firm (photo 1).

 Step 3: Make the filling

 While the crust is chilling, whisk the dark brown sugar, maple syrup, bourbon, melted butter, eggs, flour, vanilla extract, and salt in a medium bowl until the mixture is smooth and there are no lumps of brown sugar.
-Pour the filling over the pecans (photo 3).
+Set aside

 Add the decorative crust pieces using egg wash as glue, if desired.
 Brush edges and any decorative pieces with additional egg wash (photo 4).
 This will lend a nice shine to the pie crust.